Jigsy1/IdeoCipher/README.md

 3. This didn't seem to be an issue in mIRC.
 It could seem to tell the difference between へ (Hiragana) and ヘ (Katakana).
 The only issue that arises with this is, again, if somebody writes the message down onto a piece of paper.
 Also the characters shouldn't be used for the same character, because of the whole doppelgänger problem.
 4. Added.
 Basically it checks to see if Null=... is in the .ini.
 5.
 6. Erroneous character > X has been removed.
 Until I can come up with a way of sneakily converting an erroneous character > value > back to character, all messages are strict.
-Live with it.

 <h1>(Possible) Issues:</h1>
 1. Encoding with Space= enabled, then changing the name to something like Spaces= and trying to decode the message will return something like "This!is!a!test."
 The same problem also happens with Null= being renamed.
 This shouldn't be an issue however as long as both parties have the exact same .ini structure.